mcarni/folder2website/README.md

 # folder2website

-## runs through a folder and launches a webserver based on the content of the folder"
+## runs through a folder and launches a webserver based on the content of the folder